 You may miss three classes without penalty (that's one week of school).
 I do not want to know why you are missing class, so please, keep it professional and send an email that simply states you won't be in attendance.
 Be aware, however, that I expect unit portfolios/homework to be turned in on time.
 You will not lose in-class points for excused absences, but you will NOT be able to make up points earned in-class (if distributed).
 Again, I do not accept late work.
-If absent, read over the week's PowerPoint to learn what you missed.
+If absent, read over the schedule posted on Campusweb for a list of things completed in class and the assignments.
+Get notes from a classmate and complete the homework on time.